Search our directory

-Our full and varied programme runs all day.
-Our commitment to this is demonstrated by our engagement of two Diversional Therapists and 3 Therapy Assistants plus ongoing training with HCA's on how to provide meaningful and fun activities.
+Our full and varied hobbies programme runs all day.
+Our commitment to this is demonstrated by our engagement of two Diversional Therapists and a Therapy Assistants plus ongoing training with HCAs on how to provide meaningful and fun activities.

 The following gives an indication of the types of interests and activities within Resthaven:

 Concerts/internal and external entertainers, pianist and singing groups, Menz Shed.
-Visiting chaplain, devotions, and weekly multi denomintional church services.
-Sing-a-longs, daily exercise sessions, massage and laughter group.
+Weekly devotions, Sing-a-longs, daily exercise sessions, massage and laughter group.
 Email, regular visits from local kindys and schools.
-Cards, bingo, bowls, scrabbble group and visiting library.
+Cards, bingo, bowls (Inter resthome competitions), Arm chair travel and scrabble group.
 Extensive garden, walking path, indoor and outdoor games.
 Cooking/baking, videos, music, newspaper reading, quizzes, shopping, television are available in the lounges, (and many bedrooms have televisions provided).
 Aroma therapy and Namaste.
 Pet therapy visits and Spark of Life games and fun.
 BBQ's, organ ,pianos and ukeleles regularly used.
 Café, pub and garden visits.

-Externally we utilise Stroke club, Care and Craft, Music Moves Me Trust, Senior Citizens, Alzheimers Society, MS Society, Aged Concern, Lions and Rotary.
-Shows/theatre, cafe, pub and garden visits, especially the Community Garden just across our driveway.
+Externally we utilize Stroke club, Care and Craft, Senior Citizens, Alzheimers Society, MS Society, Age Concern, Lions and Rotary.
+Shows/theatre, cafes, pub and garden visits, especially the Community Garden just across our driveway.

 Our extensive grounds are easily accessible for those who like to walk or wheel themselves outside.
 (We have many wheelchairs and comfortable mobility chairs available for use).